remvze/website/src/posts/categorical-imperative.md

 tags: ['philosophy', 'ethics']
 ---

-The Categorical Imperative, a central concept in the ethical philosophy of Immanuel Kant, urges individuals to act according to principles they would want everyone else to follow universally.

-One key formulation, the Formula of Universal Law, advises acting only by rules that could become universal laws without contradiction or undermining one's own rational will.
-This involves testing if the maxim behind an action would still be possible or desirable if everyone acted on it.

-Another important formulation, the Formula of Humanity as End in Itself, emphasizes treating all people, including oneself, as having inherent worth and never merely as tools to achieve a goal.

-This ethical framework is deontological, focusing on the inherent rightness or wrongness of actions based on moral rules, rather than their consequences.
-It posits a necessary and universally binding moral law derived from reason, guiding individuals to act out of duty and respect for the dignity of all rational beings.
+The Categorical Imperative is a principle in moral philosophy that provides a test for determining whether an action is morally right.
+It states that one should act only according to rules that could be followed by everyone at all times.
+This principle is unconditional and applies to all people regardless of their goals or desires.
+It contrasts with hypothetical imperatives, which apply only if a person wants a specific outcome.
+The Categorical Imperative has three main formulations: acting only on maxims that could become universal laws, treating others always as ends and never merely as means, and acting as if helping to create moral laws for a society where everyone is treated as equals.
+To evaluate a rule, one checks for contradictions that would make it impossible or irrational if followed universally.
+These contradictions reveal either perfect duties, such as not lying, or imperfect duties, like helping others.
+The principle is based on reason, not consequences or feelings, and assumes that moral actions come from autonomy—choosing to follow moral laws through rational thought.
+It also emphasizes the inherent worth of all individuals, who must be respected as rational beings capable of moral decision-making.